IISF 2021 Celebrate creativity, science, technology and innovation - ExBulletin

 IISF 2021 Celebrate creativity, science, technology and innovation

-New Delhi: The fusion of science and creative innovation will bring “ease of life” to the general public, and on Sunday Dr. Jitendra Singh, Minister of State for Science and Technology, said it was not only the subject of research.
-Said that it envisions the dimension of Indian festivals.
+New Delhi, November 28 (IANS) said the fusion of science and creative innovation will bring “ease of life” to the general public, Sunday’s Union Minister of Science and Technology Jitendra Singh said it was a study.
+Not only the subject, but also the dimension of Indian festivals.

 “Therefore, we need to celebrate science festivals in every city and village in India to drive young people to critical thinking,” he said at the Curtain Razor Event, which precedes the 7th edition of the International Science Festival of India (IISF-2021).
 Said as follows.
 It will be held in Panaji from December 10th to 13th.